It may sound strange at first, but here at Spinal Injuries Australia, we don’t care for people.

 Our members and clients are living their lives to the fullest, just differently than they used to.
 They have husbands and wives and families.
 They have exciting jobs and careers, play sports, travel overseas and contribute to their local communities in all sorts of ways.

-The Association is proud to be a Quality Assured, not-for-profit, membership-based organisation, representing 2,000 members and clients around the state.
-Our offices are located in Brisbane and Townsville.
+Our organisation is proud to be a Quality Assured, not-for-profit, membership-based organisation, representing 2,000 members and clients around the state.
+Our offices are located in Brisbane, Townsville and Cairns.

 and contribute to the fabric of their region.

-Our purpose: Enhancing the lives of people with a spinal cord injury.
+Our purpose: Enhancing the lives of people with a spinal injury.

 Our values: Members and Clients, People,

 Thinking, Drive, and Stewardship of Resources.
 Read more.

 2010 marked an enormous milestone for Spinal Injuries Australia (formerly the Spinal Injuries Association) as we celebrated 50 years of working hard to give people a voice – to ensure that people with a spinal injury have the opportunity to be heard by all sectors of the community with the aim of achieving equity, independence and inclusiveness

 In essence, our role is to provide support to men and women with services including personal assistance in the home, employment assistance, advocacy on a wide range of issues, and healthcare and lifestyle advice.
 Our services range from supporting a newly-injured person still in hospital to providing assistance and advice throughout that person’s life as required.

 But we are so much more than just a service provider.
 We are there for them when they need us, from injury to independence.